NickyMateev/Ticket-Store/README.md

 * Sending confirmation emails for orders
 * Internationalization of all project strings
 * Tests
-* General refactoring - this is a university project, so it's not written with the best of practices in mind
+* General refactoring - this is a university project, so it's not written in the most clean way